 - Eliminate "I want."
 Instead of saying, "I would like to meet with you about...," write about how the company and prospect will benefit from a face-to-face meeting: "In a short meeting we can define how you can..."
 Get in the habit of talking about what's best for the prospect, and eliminate any mention of what's in it for you.
 In selling, any form of "I want" is death.

 - Avoid repetition.
 Open your spell checker and delete the words you think you overuse.
 Then, when you try to use those words, the computer will highlight it as unrecognized, alerting you to choose an alternative.
-(One of weakest verbs is "provide.")
+(One of weakest verbs that lawyers use is "provide.")

 - Put it on a diet.
 If you had to pay $10 per word, you'd reduce the number of words.
 Doing so forces you to choose better words.

 Email shapes others' perceptions of you, so maintain your writing standards.
 Think about what you see in so much of your incoming email:

 - the e. e. cummings-style "no capitals" look.

 No lawyer would consider sending a physical letter with these same failings for fear of the poor impression it would make and the disrespect that the receiver might feel.
 Why hold email to a lower standard?

 Many people consider email a quick, casual medium.
 That's partially true, and more casual standards of communication may be appropriate intramurally.
 But when communicating externally, don't indulge yourself in poor communication or present a weak image just because it's email.
 Take time to apply the same standards of casualness or formality upon which you insist with any other external contact.
 Email is as much a part of your trade dress and visual image as are your clothing choices.

 Article-writing is one of the primary tools lawyers use to communicate with their markets.
 Learn how to write high-impact articles quickly.